Communication 101 - Public Speaking » Spring 2020 » Final Exam

 A ____________ outline should focus on the delivery of the speech.
 This includes writing short, succinct words or phrases, and copying the speech on index cards.

-A. speaking
+A. preparation

 C. summary

-D. preparation
+D. topical

 Question #20